Eximchain/SoftwareUpgrade/README.md

 Upgrade
 ==

 Upgrade is a tool created to upgrade and add software to the target Eximchain nodes.
-It can be used

 Upgrade command line parameters
 ==